niku1991/bitget-trading-bot/README.md

 ## Troubleshooting

+The bot has been enhanced with comprehensive error handling and troubleshooting features.

+### API Connectivity Issues

+If you see `"Request URL NOT FOUND"` errors:
+- The bot will automatically try alternate API endpoints
+- Try running with the `--spot` option to test the spot API instead
+- Check if Bitget has updated their API documentation

+### Authentication Errors

-If you encounter issues:
+If you see authentication errors:

-1. **Authentication Errors**:
 - Use `auth_test.py` to diagnose API credential issues
 - Ensure no whitespace in credentials
+- Verify API key has correct permissions
 - Try creating new API keys on Bitget

-2. **API Endpoint Issues**:
-   - Run with `--find-endpoints` to test endpoint discovery
-   - The bot will automatically try various endpoint formats
-   - Check Bitget's developer documentation for the latest API changes

-3. **Order Placement Errors**:
+### Order Placement Errors

 - Verify you have sufficient funds in your account
 - Check that the symbol name is correct (e.g., "DOGEUSDT_UMCBL")
 - Ensure position size is above the minimum for the symbol

-4. **Other Issues**:
+### General Debugging

-   - Run with `--debug` flag to see detailed API requests and responses
+Run with the `--debug` flag to see detailed API requests and responses.
+This will help identify exactly where any errors are occurring.
-   - Check Bitget's API documentation for any recent changes

 ## Modifying Trade Opportunities